Robinpig/Note/docs/CS/DB/MySQL/memory.md

 | File Tailer         | 8Byte  |             |

+Supremum and Infimum
+InnoDB has two virtual row records per data page to define record boundaries.
+A Infimum record is a record that is smaller than any primary key value on the page, and a Supremum record is a record that is larger than any primary key value on the modified page.
+These two records are created when the page is created and will not be deleted under any circumstances.

+And since these two Records are not our own defined Records, they are not stored in the User Records section of the page, they are placed separately in a section called Infimum + Supremum.

+Both Infimum and Supremum consist of a 5-byte record header and an 8-byte fixed part.
+The fixed part of the smallest record is the word Infimum, and the fixed part of the largest record is the word Supremum.
+Since there are no variable-length fields or nullable fields, there are naturally no variable-length field lists and no NULL value lists.

+The structure of the Infimum and Supremum records is shown below.
+Note that the Infimum record header record_type=2 indicates the minimum record.
+Supremum Record header record_type=3, which indicates the maximum record.

+After adding the Infimum and Supremum records, the records on the page look like the following figure.
+The next_record of the Infimum record header points to the record with the smallest primary key on the page, and the next_record of the record with the largest primary key on the page points to the Supremum.
+The Infimum and Supremum form the record boundary.
+Note also that Infimum and Supremum are the first in the heAP_NO order in the record header.

+User Records is the part that actually stores row Records, and Free Space is obviously Free Space.
+At the beginning of page generation, there is no User Records part.
+Every time a record is inserted, a Space of record size will be applied from the Free Space part to the User Records part.
+When the Space of the Free Space part is used up, the page will also be used up.

+First of all, InnoDB's data is organized by index.
+The B+ tree index itself cannot find a specific record, but only the page where the record is located.
+The page is the smallest basic unit of data storage.

 | col1         | col2 | col3 |
 | ------------ | ---- | ---- |
 | record_type  | 1bit |      |